 APPEARANCES and ON-SCREEN WORK

-Cousineau is a board member of Sacred Sites International Foundation and a fellow of the Joseph Campbell Foundation.
+Cousineau a fellow of the Joseph Campbell Foundation and former board member of Sacred Sites International Foundation.
 He is a visiting faculty member of the Sophia Center at Holy Names University and is on the faculty of the annual Book Passage Travel Writers and Photographers Conference.

-Additionally, Cousineau is crafting a new nonfiction work on beauty for publication in 2013.
-He lives with his wife and son on Telegraph Hill in North Beach, San Francisco.
+Additionally, Cousineau is currently crafting a new nonfiction work on beauty and a young adult novel about baseball.
+He and his family live on Telegraph Hill in North Beach, San Francisco.